Over 10 years working at the intersection of Arabic typographic tradition and contemporary visual culture — two worlds I refuse to keep separate.

 My commercial practice is rooted in brand identity and visual systems — work that needs to function on a billboard, a business card, and a phone screen simultaneously, without losing its character.

-Alongside that, I've been building a personal archive of poster work that runs on completely different fuel.
+Alongside that, a personal archive of poster work running on completely different fuel.
 No client briefs.
 No approvals.
 Just Arabic wisdom, raw type, and whatever I'm feeling at 2am.

 I work fast when speed matters, slow when it doesn't.
 I ask a lot of questions early so I ask fewer later.
 And I'm comfortable telling a client when they're solving the wrong problem.

-I work fluidly with AI tools as part of my creative process — not as a shortcut, but as an extension of how I think and build.
-Whatever the output needs to be, I can make it happen.
+I work with AI tools as a natural part of my process — not a shortcut, but an extension of how I think and build.

 Cairo University, Faculty of Art Education.
 Ten years of agencies and startups.
 Currently available for the right projects.